scottkeller/driverreport/README.md

 ### Description
 Driver report is a python utility for generating reports driver trip statistics.
 It accepts an input file with commands to add drivers and their trips.
-It generates a report of each driver, their totals miles driven, and their average speed in MPH.
+It generates a report of each driver, their totals miles driven, and their average speed in MPH, sorted from the most miles driven to the least.
+It discards any trips that average a speed of less than 5mph or greater than 100mph.

+### Approach
+My approach to this solving this problem was to utilize TDD in Python in an object oriented manner.
+The most logical implementation to me was to create a "Trip" class and a "Driver" class and have the "Driver" class contain a "trips" attribute that stored "Trip" instances associated with that driver.
+It also seemed logical to add trip statistic attributes (such as average speed and total driving distance) to the driver and have them recalculated whenever a new, valid trip was added.

+For running the app, I knew I wanted to implement a fully installable CLI rather than just a simple script.
+I used the [Google Fire](https://github.com/google/python-fire) package to implement this, as it is one of my favorite, lightweight cli packages that I use every day.

+The project is structured as it is, so that it can be imported as a module OR run as a standalone cli.
+This is a pattern I believe in and have used many times with Python where a CLI is applicable.

+I hope you enjoy the project.
+Thank you!

 ### Installation
-    ## from the root driverreport repository directory
+    # from the driverreport repository root directory

     pip install -e ./driverreport-pkg

 ### Input File